amacp/Math468/Glossary.md

 **life history**: refers the set of characteristics/traits or an organism that determine the demography of the population.

 ## Named Models

+**Wright-Fisher Model** A model of neutral genetic drift in discrete-time.
+Each generation ofspring pick their parents resulting in stochastic variation in the number of $A$ alleles in the population.
+The transition probability for having $i$ alleles in generation 1 to $j$ alleles in generation 2 is binomial.

+**Hardy-Weinberg Frequencies** Genotype frequencies after random mating